A STEP BY STEP GUIDE TO BUYING A REDWOOD TINY HOME

 4. Heating

-How will you be heating your home?
-What resources do you have access to at your property?
-This is another cost and lifestyle determining decision as well as municipal bylaws in your area
+How do you want to heat the home?
+What resources can be accessed at the property?
+This is another cost and lifestyle determining decision as well as municipal bylaws in your area.

 a.
 Gas